cerebral-technology/alexmill.github.io/posts/_posts/2018-04-23-processed.md

 ---
-author: ['"Alex Miller"']
+author: "Alex Miller"
-categories: ['["blog", "technical"]']
+categories: ["blog", "technical"]
-jupyter: ['true']
+jupyter: 'true'
-layout: [post]
+layout: post
-meta: ['"When SciKit-Learn doesn''t have the model you want, you may have to improvise."']
+meta: "When SciKit-Learn doesn''t have the model you want, you may have to improvise."
-short_title: ['"Fitting Linear Models with Custom Loss Functions in Python"']
+short_title: "Fitting Linear Models with Custom Loss Functions in Python"
-source: [default]
+source: default
-title: ['"Fitting Linear Models with Custom Loss Functions and Regularization in Python"']
+title: "Fitting Linear Models with Custom Loss Functions and Regularization in Python"
 ---